usmansbk/blog-draft/markdowns/observer-pattern.md

 }
 ```

-Then, we call the `notifyObservers` function in the `addTodo` function we created earlier.
+Then, we call the `notifyObservers` function whenever we change the _Subject_.

 ```js
 function addTodo(item) {